paliwalvimal/aws-terraform-2tier-architecture/README.md

 # aws-terraform-2tier-architecture
 Spin up a 2-tier infrastructure on AWS Cloud using this terraform script within few minutes.

+### !!!
+This repository is deprecated.
+Please visit github.com/terrablocks for up to date terraform modules !!!

 <strong>Prerequisites:</strong>
 <ul>
   <li>AWS Account</li>